ViktorLion/StarWarsReact/README.md

 ## Introduction

 The Star Wars Movie Viewer is a React-based web application that fetches data from the [SWAPI (Star Wars API)](https://swapi.dev/) and presents it in an interactive and user-friendly way.
-Users can select a Star Wars movie from the list, view details about the movie, explore related information amd add film to favorite
+Users can select a Star Wars movie from the list, view details about the movie, explore related information, and add films to favorites

 ## Features